-Come for an exciting family visit to the Joppa Flats Bird Banding Station on the Parker river National Wildlife Refuge.
-See Mass Audubon scientists capture, evaluate, and release migrant songbirds while you learn about migration and habitat use.
-Don't miss this chance - the station operates only during the height of migration in spring (April and May) and fall (September and October).
+Come for an exciting visit to the Joppa Flats Bird Banding Station on the Parker River National Wildlife Refuge.
+See Mass Audubon scientists capture, measure, weigh, examine, and release migrant songbirds.
+Learn about migration, habitat use, and scientific research at a real field station.
+The station operates only during the height of migration in spring (April and May) and fall (September and October).